TerminalStudio-MC/.github/profile/README.md

-## Disclaimers
-### Violence
+### Terminal Studio

-AP includes written and visual depictions of gore and violence.
-### No AI
+## AI Disclaimer
-Generative AI will never be used in the development of any of our games, and if you notice AI present please alert us so we can remove and replace it.
+Generative AI will **NEVER** be used in the development of any of our games, if you notice AI assets within one of our games please alert us so we can replace them.

 ## Games
 - Anomalous Protocol (AP)